joyceycodes/JamPackd/journals/zoybh_hussein.md

 need to do the readme as well
 Completed my unit test with the help ok Scott, Junnella, And Yesenia also finished my contribution to the readme file.

+12/12
+Finished last min merges and fixed some code
+Presented to Andrew and passed!!